 The TLHIGA is a party to both assumption and coinsurance reinsurance transactions.

-During 2023, the TLHIGA paid \$43,259 under an ongoing, multi-year assumption reinsurance agreement that transferred the covered insurance policy obligations of Executive Life Insurance Company to another company.
-The TLHIGA entered into 100% coinsurance reinsurance agreements for its covered policy obligations in the Penn Treaty Network American and American Network Insurance Companies insolvencies with a captive insurance company in 2017.
-During 2023, the captive paid benefits to the Texas resident policyholders of these two insolvent companies totaling \$9,508,299 with the funding provided by the TLHIGA in 2017.
+During 2024, the TLHIGA paid \$7,260 under an ongoing, multiyear assumption reinsurance agreement that transferred the covered insurance policy obligations of Executive Life Insurance Company to another company and \$1,034,454 for the assumption that transferred 987 North Carolina Mutual covered policies to a solvent insurer.

-NUMBER OF DIRECT CLAIMS PAYMENTS 2019-2023
+NUMBER OF DIRECT CLAIMS PAYMENTS 2020-2024